Patriot Veterans, Then and Now

 If I might digress, antithetically, this week also marks the centennial of the rise of socialism/communism and what would become a reign of murderous terror over hundreds of millions of civilians.
 Despite the historical record, there are still plenty of socialism deniers in Congress.
 Untangling eight years of the most invasive socialist policies in our nation’s history will take more than one election cycle, but our course has been temporarily reset.

 Of the many interests we shared in his later years, one was our family’s history, particularly those frontier men and women who settled in the mountains of what is now East Tennessee prior to the Revolutionary War.
+That history includes one of many Revolutionary War veterans in our 18th century family line, but his story is America’s story, not just that of our family.

-Among our long line of hardheaded Appalachian ancestors is an early Patriot militia colonel, George Gillespie (1730-1794).
+Among our hardheaded Appalachian ancestors was an early Patriot militia colonel, George Gillespie (1730-1794).
 In 1772, he arrived in the wild and largely uninhabited area of what was then Western North Carolina, and over the next four years constructed Fort Gillespie at the mouth of Big Limestone River on the Nolichucky River.
 In October of 1780, during the Revolutionary War, he and his brother and sons, joined others to form a gauntlet against British tyranny at the Battle of Kings Mountain on the North and South Carolina border.

 Early in 1780, the British shifted their war strategy to the south in an effort to retain the Carolina and Virginia colonies — the breadbasket for the other colonies.
 General Lord Charles Cornwallis sent British regulars to invade South and North Carolina, and his officers were instructed to force pledges of Tory support from settlers.